kahboom/nerdycode.com/src/posts/2020/web-components.md

 }
 ```

 Looks good!
-And it seems to be working.
 But I also would like to add an effect of filling an SVG and emptying it based on the clicks.
-Let's add an SVG to the HTML, just below our custom element:
+Let's add a fun little SVG to the HTML, just below our custom element:

 ```html
 <my-counter></my-counter>